OpenMaine/covid19-coding/README.md

-E.g., Fork this and create a Maine version? https://codeforphilly.org/blog/call_to_action_-_chime
+E.g., Fork this and create a Maine version? https://codeforphilly.org/blog/call_to_action_-_chime ... or just contribute to that effort?